Carlos Santana Player Props: Pirates vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in MLB with a collective eight strikeouts per nine innings.
+- The Guardians pitching staff ranks 28th in the league with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.88 team ERA that ranks eighth among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.85).

-- The Guardians give up the third-fewest home runs in baseball (96 total, one per game).
+- Guardians pitchers combine to surrender 97 home runs (one per game), the second-fewest in the league.

-- Allen starts for the first time this season for the Guardians.
+- Civale (3-2) gets the starting nod for the Guardians in his 11th start of the season.
+He's put together a 2.65 ERA in 57 2/3 innings pitched, with 46 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.